matrix-org/matrix-spec-proposals/proposals/4043-presence-override-api.md

-# MSC0000: Presence Override API
+# MSC4043: Presence Override API

 In current matrix there exists no mechanism that is reliable to override the supposed to exist totem pole for presence.
 Where more important states overrule less important ones.
 This proposal fixes that.

 This proposal proposes a new API that you can call to set a authoritative presence state for your account.
 This state is always used negating all other ways to set presence.
-So if you set your state to `disabled` from MSC_disabled_presence_state then well then your state would always be `disabled`.
+So if you set your state to `disabled` from MSC4042 then well then your state would always be `disabled`.

 Using a new API for this instead of recycling some old method does come at the benefit of that this just works.